 - Initiative Summary

-- The new design aligns IT governance with the mission and business of the university rather than organizing by technology domains.
+The IT Governance steering team completed the design of a new IT governance structure.
+The new design aligns IT governance with the mission and business of the university rather than organizing by technology domains.

 - A key change is the separation of governance functions from service advisory and service operations functions and a proposed framework for these non-governance functions.

-- In addition, the steering team produced a supplementary report clarifying the relationship of IT governance to information security governance.
+- In addition, the team produced a supplementary report clarifying the relationship of IT governance to information security governance.